Various recipes to make your own natural products:

 Adjust the sugar up or down for more or less hold (more sugar=stronger hold) but don’t add too much or your hair will feel sticky.

-Put apple cider vinegar in a misting spray bottle and spray my armpit area.
-I love this.
-It’s easy and effective at preventing odor.
-I also mist my hair and face as it helps to balance the pH after a shower.
-Don’t worry, you wont smell like vinegar.
+Another option is to put apple cider vinegar in a misting spray bottle and spray my armpit area.
+I love this as it’s an easy and effective way to prevent odor.
+You can also use apple cider vinegar to mist my hair and face as it helps to balance the pH after a shower.
+Don’t worry, after it dries you wont smell like vinegar.

 Clarifying Mask– 1 tsp of honey mixed with 1 tsp of baking soda.
 Mix together and leave on for 10 minutes, then rinse.